bluz71/vim-mistfly-statusline/README.md

 _mistfly statusline_ supports [Neovim
 Diagnostics](https://neovim.io/doc/user/diagnostic.html)

-The `mistflyWithNvimDiagnosticStatus` option specifies whether to indicate the presence of the Neovim Diagnostics in the current buffer via the defined `mistflyDiagnosticSymbol` (the Unicode `U+2716` `✖` symbol by default).
+The `mistflyWithNvimDiagnosticStatus` option specifies whether to indicate the presence of the Neovim Diagnostics in the current buffer.
 If enabled, the status will be displayed in the left-side section of the _statusline_.

 By default, Neovim Diagnositics will **not** be indicated.